Benefits of Applicant Tracking System: Insights for Modern Recruiters

 AI-Powered Screening and the Legal Risk Nobody Tells You About

-McKinsey Global Institute (2025) confirms that advanced ATS solution with AI capabilities enable companies to match applicants with new job opportunities through strategic workforce planning initiatives with right talent.
-Further, notes that streamlined recruiting and onboarding through ATS automation including job postings, applicant tracking, hiring needs, data-driven insights, interview scheduling, and source candidate experience or evaluation represents the new standard for competitive talent acquisition.
+McKinsey Global Institute (2025) confirms that an advanced ATS solution with AI capabilities enables companies to match applicants with new job opportunities through strategic workforce planning initiatives with the right talent.
+Further, notes that streamlined recruiting and onboarding through ATS automation, including job postings, applicant tracking, hiring needs, data-driven insights, interview scheduling, and source candidate experience or evaluation, represents the new standard for competitive talent acquisition.

 The Legal Risk Vendors Don’t Lead With

 Title VII applies to ATS AI screening tools.
-Under EEOC disparate impact doctrine, employers are liable for discriminatory screening outcomes even when the bias originates in the vendor's algorithm not in any deliberate employer action.
+Under the EEOC disparate impact doctrine, employers are liable for discriminatory screening outcomes even when the bias originates in the vendor’s algorithm, not in any deliberate employer action.

 State-Level AI Disclosure Laws